open-component-model/ocm-spec/doc/scenarios/getting-started/README.md

     └── sha256.b9bf66cb07b129d12956392dff6110874c37a1b06ed8dde88881f6de971ff293
 ```

-The index file `artifact-index.json` describes the content of the transport archive.
-It
+The transport archive's contents can be found in `artifact-index.json`.
+This file
-contains a list of component version artifacts.
+contains the list of component version artifacts to be transported.

 ```shell
 $ jq . ${CTF_ARCHIVE}/artefact-index.json